 46. There will be no compulsory undergraduate teaching and/or curricular activity after 1pm on Wednesday afternoons during Michaelmas and Candlemas semesters.
-Any request to allow an exception to this regulation must first be made in writing by the Head of School, with appropriate documentary evidence.
+Any request to allow an exception to this regulation must first be made in writing by the Head of School to the Vice-Principal (Proctor), with appropriate documentary evidence.